Leadership

 Treasurer

-A highly active East Manhattan community leader, Kevin is the award-winning founder and president of St. Vartan Park Conservancy and the president of Manhattan East Community Association.
+A highly active East Manhattan community leader, Kevin is the award-winning founder and president of St. Vartan Park Conservancy and president of Manhattan East Community Association.

 An accomplished management, technology, marketing and media production professional, Kevin has led New York Sports Tours and other companies.
 His clients have included many prominent brands.